Bairoking/alx-system_engineering-devops/README.md

-My alx system engineering devops project
+My readme on the ALX mysql project